canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/README.md

 The bsp-packages directory tree is organized in the same way as others top level directories containing a board ***category*** level.

-An extra folder named ///linux-kernel/// fragments contains the kernel configuration fragments shared among categories and boards.
+An extra folder named *linux-kernel* fragments contains the kernel configuration fragments shared among categories and boards.

 * The following categories are availables :
   * desktop